ALM (Asset and Liability Management)

-A rating is an evaluation of the creditworthiness of a debtor (countries, companies and so on) often carried out by a specialised rating agency.
+A rating is an evaluation of an insurance company or insurance products carried out by a rating agency.
 The evaluation is expressed as a kind of grading.
+The rating is presented using symbols, and comprises a number of different classes.
 It is very similar to a school grading system.
-The ratings of the agencies have different grading systems and symbols.

 Reinsurance is when an insurance company insures a portion of its risk with another insurance company.

 Retained earnings are the profits generated by the company that have not been distributed as dividends.